 Incurred.
-A charge is considered Incurred on the date You receive the Service or supply for which the charge is made.
+A charge is considered Incurred on the date You receive the Service for which the charge is made.

 Independent Review Organization ("IRO").
-An organization accredited by URAC or a similar nationally-recognized accrediting organization that will conduct external reviews in accordance with the Claim and Appeal Procedures described in "Appendix 1".
+An organization accredited by URAC or a similar nationally recognized accrediting organization that will conduct external reviews in accordance with the Claim and Appeal Procedures described in "Appendix 1".

 Individual Deductible.
-A specified dollar amount of liability for Covered Services and Supplies that must be Incurred by the Covered Person under the Plan before the Plan will assume any liability for all or part of the remaining Covered Services and Supplies.
-An individual can be eligible for payment of benefits upon reaching the Individual Deductible amount even if the Family Deductible has not been met.
-An Individual Deductible accumulates towards the Family Deductible.
+A specified dollar amount of liability for Covered Services that must be Incurred by the Covered Person under the Plan before the Plan will assume any liability for all or part of the remaining Covered Services.
+If You have individual coverage, You can be eligible for payment of benefits upon reaching the Individual Deductible amount.
+For members with Family Coverage, an Individual Deductible accumulates towards the Family Deductible; however, no benefits will be payable until the entire Family Deductible has been satisfied.